armanjindal/haskell-reg-exp-derivatives/README.md

 The next major challenge was to parse the command line input into this object format.
 Using the standard parser Text.Megaparsec, based on examples and from the third homework.
 Understanding and getting this to work took up a lot of the focus of the project, as it also forced me to try to understand how monads work.
 I didn't fully understand them or the library, which is why I couldn't get the not operator to be parsed on the left side, so I chose to parse where it binds to the right "b~" = Not ( Ch ('b'))

 3. Derivative and Nullable

+In essence we are using these two functions (deriv, nullable) to check if a regex matches a string:

+Where r :: Regex, a :: String

+r ~ ε ⇔ nullable(r) = True
+r ~ a · w ⇔ (deriv a r) ~ w

 Implementing these was quite straightforward and followed very logically from the paper.
 This is the benefit of coding in Haskell and with the ADT.
 I worked through a few examples to understand why each rule was what it was.
 The most confusing of the rules, mathematically is for concatenation.
 If the first part of the concat (s.a) is nullable it is possible that an epsilon in a string captures it, and in this case, we need to also take the derivative with respect to a.
 This condition: